 Additionally, families may be able to recover benefits through workers’ comp if a workplace accident causes an employee’s wrongful death.

-Our law firm was founded upon certain basic principles: integrity, honesty, compassion, and personal service.
+Riddle & Brantley was founded on these basic principles: integrity, honesty, compassion, and personal service.
 We take our duty seriously and we all share a commitment to being zealous advocates for the “little guy” – the employee who is struggling to get his or her life back on track after an injury.